jmrr/phd_thesis/Corrections/list_of_changes.md

 28. Page60: consider removing section 4.2.6?

+  - [x] I have removed this section as I consider that the introduction of Chapter 5 already provides enough information regarding the biological motivation of the methods.

 29. Section 4.3.2, revise title

+  - [x] I have changed this title for the more informative: *Frame-level descriptor: One descriptor per frame*

 30. Page 91, consider removing section 4.8
   - [x] Done.
 Same correction as #12.